rickstaa/stable-learning-control/docs/source/control/saving_and_loading.rst

 In this section, we'll cover

-- what outputs come from Machine Learning Control algorithm implementations,
+- what outputs come from MLC algorithm implementations,
 - what formats they're stored in and how they're organised,
 - where they are stored and how you can change that,
 - and how to load and run trained policies.